The Moviegoer: Film version

-During the 1980s Terrence Malick worked on a screen adaptation but eventually dropped it.
+During the 1980s, Terrence Malick worked on a screen adaptation, but eventually dropped it.
 In December 2005, months after the destruction caused by Hurricane Katrina, Malick explained, "I don’t think the New Orleans of the book exists anymore."

+However, Malick's 2015 film Knight of Cups was partly inspired by the novel.
+Malick had lead actor Christian Bale read the book as preparation for the film.